AA/PPS 08.01.10 - STAR One Space Management For Faculty and Staff

 PROCEDURES FOR A REQUEST TO CHANGE FUNCTION OF SPACE

-Even if there is no change in ownership, requestors seeking to change space function (e.g., lab converted to office space) must submit the completed Request for Renovation, New Space, or Change of Function form through the appropriate channels and then to the CRO.
+Even if there is no change in ownership, requestors seeking to change the function of a space (e.g., lab converted to office space) must submit the completed Request for Renovation, New Space, or Change of Function form through the appropriate channels and then to the CRO.

 The CRO will present the request to the provost and VPAA for review and consideration.